Chart Color Schemes

 Hastings shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Hastings has a diverse workforce with both white and blue collar jobs.
-The construction sector is particularly prominent, with an unemployment rate of 5.5% as of September 2025.
-Over the past year, there was an estimated employment growth of 2.6%.
+Hastings has a balanced workforce with both white and blue collar jobs.
+The construction sector is prominent, with an unemployment rate of 5.8% and estimated employment growth of 2.9% in the past year, according to AreaSearch data aggregation.
+As of December 2025, 4,518 residents are employed, while the unemployment rate is 6.8% compared to Greater Melbourne's 4.8%.

 Frequently Asked Questions - Employment